austinvdm/elkstack/README.md

 - Which URL do you navigate to in order to check that the ELK server is running?
   - HTTP://(ELKserverIP):5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+### Commands the user will need to run to download the playbook, update the files, etc.: